 What is ‘truth’ in a historical drama?

-Questions of authenticity and accuracy are not a Season 4 phenomenon, which has been a recurring conversation long before the ‘health warning’ controversy.
+Questions of authenticity and accuracy are not a phenomenon solely felt by The Crown season 4.
+It had been a recurring conversation long before the ‘health warning’ controversy.
 “What is real?
 And what is imagined?
 What is truth, and what is fiction?
 What happened?
 What did not?” asks showrunner Peter Morgan in the foreword of The Crown: The Inside History.
-“It’s become clear that many viewers, while watching The Crown, did so while scrolling through the pages of Wikipedia, searching for answers to these questions,” adds Morgan in the introduction to royal historian Robert Lacey’s book covering the first season.
-As The Crown’s historical consultant, Lacey explains his approach to the stories and conversations that aren’t verbatim.
-"I defend very strongly that this show recreates the past very plausibly.
-History is a truth, but there are other truths that are conveyed in the drama,” Lacey told Town & Country in 2017.
-Even the imagined and embellished has some element of research and accuracy.
+The Crown’s historical consultant, Robert Lacey explains his approach to the stories and conversations.
+"I defend very strongly that this show recreates the past very plausibly,” Lacey told Town & Country in 2017.

 The Netflix Response